 “Spongia” is from the Latin word for a place where water gathers or is collected.
 This sixteenth century it became a cultural center for the Republic of Ragusa but its atrium was a center of trading, commerce, and business dealings.

 I love the inscription above an arch in the atrium that reads, “Our weights do not permit cheating.
 When I measure goods, God measures with me.”

 The counting that occurs now is of a more literary kind – Sponza Palace houses archives that were originally kept in the Rector’s Palace.
 Some of these works date back to the 1100s.

-Running for 300 meters, Stradun in the main street in Dubrovnik.
-It is paved with limestone and is more commonly called the Placa.
+Running for 300 meters, the Stradun is paved with limestone and is more commonly called the Placa.
 It runs east-west and connects the Pile Gate to the Ploce Gate.

 Fountains and bell towers mark each end of the street.
 Many of Dubrovnik’s most important buildings are on the Stradun, and it is the site of the St. Blaise festival, and its where New Year’s Eve is celebrated.

 You can wander the stalls selling local produce from cherries and strawberries to fresh figs and peaches during the spring and summer months.
 In late autumn you will find walnuts, pomegranates, and lemons on display.
 The market also makes a wonderful place to grab a snack and some refreshments while people watching.

 Cable Car ride